 In my eyes, using charcoal is one of the more authentic ways of cooking on the grill.

 There is something about lighting the charcoal and giving it time to warm up and that smell.
 It feels more traditional than just turning on a gas grill and getting started.

-For a lot of people who have never owned a charcoal grill before, I hear the question 'how to light a charcoal grill' or 'How long does it take to light a charcoal grill".
+For a lot of people who have never owned a charcoal grill before, I hear the question 'how to light charcoal grills' or 'How long does it take to light a charcoal grill".

 These methods work on the theory that heat rises.
 Working on this theory helps us light more charcoal quicker and creates a super hot base to start cooking, without the hassle.